-Today, on National Coffee Day, we begin the celebration of Fair Trade Month, which officially starts on October 1st!
+October is Fair Trade Month!
 Whether you're a latte lover, cold brew fanatic, or you take yours straight without cream or sugar, how often do you stop and wonder about the larger impact of the coffee in your cup?

 When you choose to purchase Fair Trade certified coffee—to either brew at home or pick up at your favorite coffee shop—you're not just jump-starting your day with caffeine, you're helping to support better lives and a healthier world.
 Here's how...

 Back in the late 1980s, the first agricultural product to be formally traded fairly was coffee.
 Even though the overall percentage is relatively small compared to conventional beans, the consumption of certified Fair Trade coffee has continued to grow.
 In 2012, over 163 million pounds of Fair Trade coffee was imported into the U.S. and Canada.
 A recent study showed not only an increase in the number of people in the U.S. who drink coffee, but a spike in the sales of gourmet and premium blends.
 People really do care about their coffee!

 #2 Transparent and long-term relationships benefit farmers and producers.